 If you have a story about the filming of Something to Talk About in South Carolina, let us know.

-- A large portion of the filming was done at Michael Rainey Antiques, which is located at 702 Craven Street in downtown Beaufort.
+A large portion of the filming was done at Michael Rainey Antiques, which was located at 702 Craven Street in downtown Beaufort.

 Gadsby's Restaurant in Beaufort, which is now Ollie's Downtown Seafood Restaurant (822 Bay Street), was used for the filming of a restaurant scene.
 Many local people were extras in that scene.

 Something to Talk About: Fun Facts

 The Beaufort County Public Library, on 311 Scott Street, was used extensively during the production of Something to Talk About.
 The actors' mobile dressing rooms were parked in the Library parking lot, while the meeting room was used as a "green room," where actors get ready between takes.
 However, the Beaufort Library stayed open during the shooting.

 During the filming of Something to Talk About, reporters were constantly buzzing around the Craven Street and Scott Street intersection, trying to interview or photograph Julia Roberts.
 At the end of each scene, she would travel through the library to her trailer to escape the press.